Home | Contact NUI

 NUI Club London Scholarship

-The Mansion House Fund Scholarships promote ‘the study of Irish Language, Literature and History’, by awarding Scholarships (€500) in the subjects of Irish and Irish History.
+The Mansion House Fund Prizes promote ‘the study of Irish Language, Literature and History’, by awarding Prizes (€500) in the subjects of Irish and Irish History.

-These Scholarships are based on the final results of the examinations held in Irish and Irish History in the four NUI constituent universities:
+These Prizes are based on the final results of the examinations held in Irish and Irish History in the four NUI constituent universities:

 1. Irish (Modern, Early, Medieval and Classical, or any combination of these) for the BA (Hons) Degree and also, where applicable, for other degrees where Irish is a final year subject, such as the BCL European and BComm International/European.